-These substances are found mainly in paints, cleaning products, detergents and oil spills.
+These substances, such as Benzene and Xylene, are found mainly in paints, cleaning products, detergents and oil spills.
 Side effects of this indoor air pollution include tiredness, confusion, weakness, drunken-type actions, memory loss, nausea, loss of appetite, irregular heartbeats, tremors and confusion and hearing and colour vision loss

 Ozone is produced by printers, photocopies and UV lamps.
 The most important side effects of this bad IAQ are: chest pain, coughing, throat irritation, and congestion.
 It can worsen bronchitis, emphysema, and asthma.